Nickelodeon Movies: 2000s

 On February 11, 2000, the studio released Snow Day, a comedy film starring Chevy Chase, Chris Elliott, Zena Grey, Josh Peck, Mark Webber, Schuyler Fisk, Jade Yorker and Emmanuelle Chriqui.
 This film met with negative reviews, yet it grossed $62,464,731 worldwide.
 Nine months later, the studio released Rugrats in Paris: The Movie on November 17, 2000.
 It was the first sequel to The Rugrats Movie and grossed $76,507,756 at the domestic box-office and $103,291,131 worldwide.
 The film received favorable reviews, becoming the most critically acclaimed Rugrats film to date.

 On December 21, 2001, the studio released its first CGI-animated film, Jimmy Neutron: Boy Genius.
 It was based on a series of shorts that aired on Nickelodeon in 1998.
 It became a critical and box office success, earning $80,936,232 in the United States and $102,992,536 worldwide.
 It stars voice actors Debi Derryberry, Rob Paulsen, Carolyn Lawrence, Jeffrey Garcia, and Candi Milo, and co-starred Martin Short and Patrick Stewart.
 On March 24, 2002, Jimmy Neutron was nominated for the first Academy Award for Best Animated Feature, but lost to Shrek.
 It was the first Nickelodeon film to be nominated for an Academy Award.
 The success of the film spawned a TV series, The Adventures of Jimmy Neutron: Boy Genius, which aired on Nickelodeon from 2002 to 2006.

-On March 29, 2002, the studio released Clockstoppers, a sci-fi action film, starring Jesse Bradford, Paula Garcés, and French Stewart.
+On March 29, 2002, the studio released Clockstoppers, a sci-fi action film, starring Jesse Bradford, Paula Garcés, French Stewart and Michael Biehn.
 This film received mixed-to-negative reviews and failed to recoup its budget in theaters.
 On June 28, Nickelodeon Movies released Hey Arnold!: The Movie, starring the series' original cast members and guest starring Paul Sorvino as Scheck, the CEO of a real estate company called Future Tech Industries.
 The film received negative reviews and grossed a small profit of $15.2 million.
 It was originally going to be a TV film entitled Arnold Saves the Neighborhood, but executives of Paramount Pictures decided to release this film theatrically.
 It was the first animated film from Nickelodeon to get a PG rating.